zentity-io/zentity-io.github.io/docs/entity-models/specification.md

 and elipses (`...`) are optional repetitions of the preceding field or value.

 An entity model has four required objects: **`"attributes"`**, **`"resolvers"`**, **`"matchers"`**, **`"indices"`**.
+Not all elements within these objects are required.
+Optional elements are noted in the descriptions of each element listed on this page.

 ## `"attributes"`